Sorry this has taken so long to get online, I've been caught up with other 'stuff'.

 It was quite a gloomy day with the occasional fleeting flash of sun between the brooding clouds.

+Some of those sunrays seemed to shine on down towards the church in this photo below making for a lovely atmospheric shot.
 It was that lush green field that Jane, Sue and I spent some time watching, attempting to identify a small flock of birds as Lapland Buntings or Lapland Longspurs as they are called in the States (a bird we all needed for our year lists).
 This flock of about 30-40 birds would occasionally get up from the field, fly around and around, this way and that for a bit and then descend back into the oblivion of longish grass!
 Very VERY frustrating!
 I've not seen or heard enough Lapland Buntings to be familiar with their call, but I tried to memorise it and promised myself, that when I got back home, I would check it out.
 Needless to say, when I played back the call, I just couldn't say for sure that it was what I'd heard that day.
 So, they didn't go on the list.
 Shame.

 After our failed attempt with the Buntings, I consoled myself with taking photos of some waders.
 This Redshank was feeding close by in one of the exposed gullys.
 As you can see, its shanks were no longer quite so red!